 Use Your Patterned Paper

-Create a card or project that uses at least three different
+Create a card or project that uses at least three different patterns of paper.

 Most of us have an enormous stash of patterned paper that we could never, ever use up.
 So pull out a few sheets and put them to use.
+I chose to make a set of note cards with two slightly different looks that are blank inside.
+These will make a great gift set sometime.

+Hi!
+This is Laurie from Hiding in My Craft Room!
 This challenge was so much fun for me.
 Thank You Jessica!
 The challenge is to make a birthday card using birthday wrapping paper.
 What a great way to repurpose!
 Now I've got to start saving more of those scraps too!!
 LOL!!
 Here's the link with all the details and a place for you to link up and share: The Paper Dolls Challenge #51.

 Here's what I came up with: